NegInfinity/ProjectExodus/README.md

 ## Description

 "ProjectExodus" is a conversion tool intended to convert individual scenes and whole projects from Unity to Unreal engine.
-The conversion is not perfect and limitations apply.
+The conversion focus solely on assets, ignoring all the game logic (C#) and limitations apply.
 The project is available under BSD-3 license, and constists of two plugins - one for unity and one for unreal, and also includes very basic demo scene for unity.

 ## Disclaimer/Warning

-This document is subject to change, and due to the project being develoepd, may be altered on short notice.
+This document is subject to change, and due to the project being developed, may be altered on short notice.

 ## File, Folders and Installation.